QIU Welcomes Seychelles Education Minister; Strengthens International Partnership

 The delegation comprised several distinguished representatives from the Republic of Seychelles, including Mr John Thomas Lesperance, Special Advisor to the Minister for Education and Human Resource Development; Mr Bernard Arnephy, Principal Secretary for Education Support and Projects; and Ms Francoise Lisette Mein, Director General of Careers and Further Education Development.
 Also accompanying the delegation were Mr Kabilan Muniandy, Honorary Consul of the Republic of Seychelles in Malaysia, and Mr Gobinath Nadarajan, Assistant to the Honorary Consul of the Republic of Seychelles in Malaysia.

-During the engagement, both sides discussed ways to expand their collaboration across education, research, healthcare, agriculture and innovation, building on a partnership that has continued to gain momentum over the past year.
+During the engagement, both sides discussed ways to expand their collaboration across education, research, artificial intelligence, healthcare, agriculture and innovation, building on a partnership that has continued to gain momentum over the past year.

 QIU expresses its sincere appreciation to the Minister and the Seychelles delegation for travelling all the way to Ipoh and for taking the time to engage with the university community.